Relationship intelligence in B2B outreach

 "Relationship intelligence enables teams to focus on high-value leads that are most likely to close quickly by providing detailed customer profiles with insights into past activities, behaviors, and preferences.
 This allows sales teams to better understand their leads and engage with them in a personalized way."

-“Additionally, automated processes powered by AI-driven insights can also help qualify potential leads faster so that reps can spend more time closing deals rather than prospecting or qualifying leads manually,” says Robert Hoffman, Marketing Manager at CashbackHero
+“Additionally, automated processes powered by AI-driven insights can help qualify potential leads faster, allowing reps to dedicate more time to closing deals,” says Robert Hoffman, Marketing Manager at CashbackHero.

 In short, relationship intelligence helps data-driven teams hit their revenue goals faster.
 But to make the most of it, you need to understand the various signals your relationship intelligence tools provide and how to use them.